IceHermit/CSOT-Low-Latency/week-2/README.md

 - In an L2 miss, the new memory address is installed into L2, and then recursively into L1.
 - If the new memory address has a pending write operation on it, it is marked as dirty, which makes sure that the value is overwritten when this value is required next time.

 In a program with ideal throughput, the memory is managed such that L1 hits are maximised.
-Every L1 miss means waste of multiple precious CPU cycles.
+Every L1 miss means a waste of precious CPU cycles.

 ## `perf stat` Preview